-The solicitors who work with Homeward Legal adopt a proactive approach to conveyancing, helping drive your purchase forward and ultimately helping you to move faster.
+The conveyancing solicitors who work with Homeward Legal adopt a proactive approach to conveyancing, helping drive your purchase forward and ultimately helping you to make your move faster.

-When carrying out the conveyancing work for your property purchase, your solicitor will represent your interests and will gather and review all the necessary checks and searches.
+When carrying out the legal work for your purchase, your property lawyer will represent your interests and gather and review all the necessary checks and searches.

-Your conveyancing solicitor ensures that the seller has the legal right to sell the property, that the land itself is free from issues, and that all financing is in order.
+When you instruct a conveyancing solicitor through Homeward Legal, we endeavour to meet any requirements you have to have a solicitor near to you.
+Once instructed, your conveyancing solicitor ensures the seller has the legal right to sell the property, that the land itself is free from issues and that all financing is in order.

-They will ask the seller’s solicitor a number of questions (known as enquiries) about the property’s use and history, and carry out important property searches.
+They will ask the seller’s solicitor a number of questions (known as inquiries) about the property’s use and history and carry out important property searches.

 Your solicitor must also check the mortgage arrangements, as well as looking after the lender’s interest where a mortgage is being taken out.

-There is more work and risk involved when representing a buyer, because of the legal principle known as 'caveat emptor' or 'buyer beware'.
-This means that it is the responsibility of the buyer’s solicitors to raise all pertinent questions about the property.
-Buyers must be aware that there is no obligation for the seller to disclose anything unless asked directly.
+There is more work and risk involved when representing a buyer because of the legal principle known as caveat emptor or “buyer beware”‘.
+This means it is the responsibility of the buyer’s solicitors to raise all pertinent questions about the property.
+Buyers must be aware there is no obligation on the seller to disclose anything unless asked directly.

 The following are the keys stages of the purchase conveyancing process once an offer has been accepted:

-The purchaser’s solicitor receives contracts from the seller’s solicitor for review
+- The purchaser’s conveyancing solicitor receives contracts from the seller’s solicitor for review

-Post completion formalities – this is the finalising of the stamp duty payment to the government, registering of the title at the Land Registry and dealing with the final documents to the client.
+- Post-completion formalities – this is the finalising of the stamp duty payment to HMRC, registering of the title at the Land Registry and dealing with the final documents to the client.

 Whether you are buying a property either as a residence, second home or as an investment, Homeward Legal can help.